By Emily Kovach from PAeats.com

 If you’d rather order groceries from home, try a locally based service like Farmhand Delivery, FarmArt and Lancaster Farm Fresh.
 Many individual farms also offer delivery and pick-up services.
 To learn more, check our guides on:

 We understand: It’s very tempting to just grab a bottle of wine or case of beer while you’re at the supermarket or big-box store.
 But for Thanksgiving, turn instead to the small-batch coffee roasters, the passionate wine and cidermakers, the craft distillers, and the up-and-coming brewers in your region.
-The sales they make during this holiday season may be what carries them through a long, difficult start to 2021.
+The sales they make during this holiday season may be what carries them through their start to 2022.
 If you’d like to serve beverages from other parts of the world, consider supporting your local bottle shop!

 - PA Red Wines You Need to Know